2022 European Cricket League: Participants

 The following teams were invited to take part as champions of their domestic leagues.
 The draw was made according to International Cricket Council seedings with England's ECB National Club Twenty20 champions Tunbridge Wells entering as top seeds.
 Jersey's Farmers expressed concern about the scheduling of the tournament due to the Jersey national cricket team's participation in the 2019–2022 ICC Cricket World Cup Challenge League and qualifiers for the 2022 ICC Men's T20 World Cup, as well as their players needing to use leave from their jobs to play.
 The reigning European Cricket League champions VOC Rotterdam were also invited back to participate.

 It was announced that, due to issues with getting visas, that Petersburg Sporting would not be taking part in their group.
 They would be replaced by the Calpe Giants of Gibraltar.

 Group stage

 The Group Stage is to be played across the first 5 weeks of the tournament, with each Group lasting a week.
 Each week starts with a 3-day round-robin tournament, from which the top 3 progress to a Super 3 playoff.
 The bottom two teams face off in an eliminator, with the winner going on to play the team who finished 4th.
 The winner of that game then plays the 3rd place team from the Super 3 playoff, while the Top 2 from that playoff play each other in the first Qualifier.
 The loser of that game and the winner of the third eliminator then play in the second qualifier.
 The winners of the Qualifiers then play in the group final to decide the overall Group Winner.

+During the Group A final between Tunbridge Wells and Dreux, the match went viral after Dreux's Wahid Abdul and Tunbridge Wells' Chris Williams exchanged phone celebrations.